swarnabha-dev/swarnabha-dev/README.md

 ---
 ### Open Source Initiatives
 During Hacktoberfest 2023, I had the privilege of contributing to the [fsociety](https://github.com/gdscsmit/fsociety).
-This experience not only allowed me to enhance my coding skills but also to collaborate with a community of developers dedicated to open source innovation.
+This experience not only allowed me to enhance my coding skills but also to collaborate with a community of developers dedicated to open source innovation.<br>
+Particpated in Hacktoberfest 2024 and collaborated with many repos and learned so many new techs & frameworks currently popular around this open source community.

 ---
 #### 🚀 Future Goals